Upright Bass Setup

 everyone that got a bass from us, would always get the same great

 attention and detail.
 Ok!, now we're sayin' it!
-Here we give
+Here we give a

-up of our upright double basses:
+our upright double basses:

 1) fingerboards, are all solid ebony.
 Unless our customer